 To ensure your data is handled in the most secure standards, Springbuk holds the HITRUST Risk-based, 2-year Certification, the highest standard of information protection certifications.

-In addition, Springbuk has achieved third-party validated SOC 2 Type 2 compliance for the sixth year in a row.
+In addition, Springbuk has achieved third-party validated SOC 2 Type 2 compliance for the seventh year in a row.
 These prestigious statuses represent efforts met with industry-defined requirements in keeping your data safe and managing risk appropriately.

 We sat down with Chris Morrison, Manager of Security and IT at Springbuk, to understand the process he and the team work through each year to achieve re-certification and third-party validated compliance.